Secret Birthday Sale! 🎉 Melde dich an, um den besten Deal zu erhalten. Jetzt anmelden

 Who should take collagen?

-As early as age 25, the body's own collagen production begins to decline, which can lead to wrinkles, hair loss, and brittle nails.
+As early as age 25, the body's own collagen production begins to decline, which can promote the formation of wrinkles, hair loss, and brittle nails.
 From age 40 onward, production then declines significantly, which can intensify these effects.
 But age isn't the only factor: UV radiation, smoking, alcohol consumption, and lack of sleep and exercise can also reduce collagen production.
-Therefore, taking collagen supplements can be beneficial for people who want to compensate for natural degradation and support the health of their skin, hair, and nails.
+Therefore, taking collagen supplements can be beneficial for people who want to compensate for natural breakdown and support the health of their skin, hair, and nails.

 Is there vegan collagen?

-Vegan collagen doesn't exist, as collagen in its natural form is found exclusively in animal tissue.
+Vegan collagen doesn't exist, as collagen in its natural form occurs exclusively in animal tissue.
 There are plant-based alternatives that can stimulate the body's own collagen production.
 However, there are few clinical studies proving their effectiveness, while animal collagen has been better researched.

 Can collagen needs be met naturally?

-Since collagen is found primarily in the skin, bones, and tendons of animals, its intake from animal-based foods is relatively low.
+Since collagen is found primarily in the skin, bones, and tendons of animals, its intake from animal products is relatively low.
 Furthermore, high meat consumption, in particular, is not recommended as part of a healthy and ecologically sustainable diet.

 Which collagen is best?